ghksdl6025/Outcome-prediction-with-CNN/Readme.md

 Event log outcome predicition with CNN

 ## Update
+20.09.02
+- Try to use 'Traffic fine' event log instead of BPIC 2011 to cross check 'CNN VS LSTM' paper.
+- In terms of accuracy, random forest doens't show much difference between CNN and LSTM performance in paper
+- Change the research point to include event-based attributes in input as well as only activity and time related artifical attributes

+Problem
+1. CNN requires same number of attributes in each events to fix kernel size and stride.
+2. Some event-based attributes relied on specific activity cause size imbalance in intra-case level and inter-case level.

+Expected Solution
+1. By excluding problematic attributes, equalize event window size. ex) Only activity and time related attrs.
+2. Find alternative way to impute Nan value, i.e., how to handle Nan value in deep learning model?

+- This research shall be not point to performance imporvement with CNN1d.
+- But to develop encoding method in pre-processing stage that includes event-based and case-based attributes

 20.09.01
 - CNN1d also shows no further improvement in performance.
 - Lets try to change dataset and use longer prefix length